deepserket/walkdir-telegram-bot/README.md

 With this bot you can access your pc via telegram, navigate through directories and download the files you want

 ## Warnings
-This bot only works on linux (maybe even on MacOS, but I have not tried it), in the future I will add support to other operating systems.
+This bot only works on linux (maybe even on MacOS, but I have not tried it), in the future I will add support to other operating systems (Sorry, but on every feature I add support to not linux OS seems farther away ).

 This script is in alpha, so there may be several problems like files that are not read etc ... (no, your pc is not likely to explode)